 How to Overcome Helplessness

-First: Identify those problems, obstacles, fears or issues over which you feel helpless and identify what beliefs keep you locked into being helpless for each one.
+- Identify those problems, obstacles, fears, or issues over which you feel helpless and identify what beliefs keep you locked into being helpless for each one.

-Second: Develop a new belief system that encourages you to recognize that being independent, competent, self-confident and capable of helping, fixing and changing yourself is healthy, desirable and necessary.
+- Develop a new belief system that encourages you to recognize that being independent, competent, self-confident, and capable of helping, fixing, and changing yourself is healthy, desirable, and necessary.

-Fourth: Practice healthy coping, problem-solving, fear-desensitizing and conflict-resolving behaviors.
+- Practice healthy coping, problem-solving, fear-desensitizing, and conflict-resolving behaviors.
 The recovery process includes this as a primary form of self-care.
 It is a skill you must master.

 Identify Those Who Contribute to Your Feelings of Helplessness

-Step 1: You first need to identify in your journal the following.
+You first need to identify in your journal the following:

-C. How would you define each of these people?
+- How would you define each of these people?
 Who are the fixers?
 The rescuers?
-The advice givers?
+The advice-givers?
 The enablers?
 The caretakers?
 The gurus?
 The professional helpers upon whom you have become emotionally dependent?

-E. Identify why it is so difficult for you to accept personal responsibility for helping yourself to overcome each of the problems, fears, issues and conflicts over which you currently feel helpless.
+- Identify why it is so difficult for you to accept personal responsibility for helping yourself to overcome each of the problems, fears, issues, and conflicts over which you currently feel helpless.